 What are the eligibility requirements?

-- Graduate from a Minneapolis, Saint Paul Public High School (including alternative and charter schools), or one of the partnering expansion schools (listed below) in 2013:
+OR graduate from one of the partnering expansion schools (listed below) in 2014:

 - Brooklyn Center

 - Columbia Heights

 - Henry Sibley Senior High

 - Simley Senior High

 Applicants must also: